-Believed to be the oldest known temple, and where modern agriculture first began.
+Believed to be the oldest known temple and the world’s earliest megaliths and it’s where modern agriculture first began.
 The sprawling 11,500-year-old stone Göbekli Tepe complex in southeastern Anatolia, Turkey.

 Researchers at Tel Aviv University and the Israel Antiquities Authority have now used architectural analysis to find hidden patterns found buried below the surface at Göbekli Tepe in Turkey.